 Resiliency Blind Spots

-A resiliency assessment exercise begins with determining what type of risk related data is maintained and periodically tracked throughout the organization.
+A resiliency assessment exercise begins with determining what type of risk-related data is maintained and periodically tracked throughout the organization.
 This helps to distinguish the known versus the unknowns and identify resiliency “blind spots” from an information and intelligence perspective.
-Some companies track financial resiliency of suppliers who are public companies since this data is available through Moody’s, D&B or other sources.
-Some operational teams run metrics to determine on time delivery performance of their suppliers and others supplement this with intelligence about suppliers’ flexibility, strength of their contracts, quality performance of their components, etc. Mapping what is known helps to pinpoints areas where information needs to be collected.
+Some companies track the financial resiliency of suppliers who are public companies since this data is available through Moody’s, D&B, or other sources.
+Some operational teams run metrics to determine the on-time delivery performance of their suppliers and others supplement this with intelligence about suppliers’ flexibility, the strength of their contracts, quality performance of their components, etc. Mapping what is known helps to pinpoints areas where information needs to be collected.

-- Location Based: Most companies lack supply chain visibility into their suppliers’ manufacturing footprint.
-With more suppliers manufacturing components in lower cost countries, it is important to understand the locational risks that are inherent in different geographies, be it local or macro level.
-With greater prevalence of outsourced manufacturing, a sub-contractor dependency can develop.
+- Location-Based: Most companies lack supply chain visibility into their suppliers’ manufacturing footprint.
+With more suppliers manufacturing components in lower-cost countries, it is important to understand the locational risks that are inherent in different geographies, be it local or macro level.
+With a greater prevalence of outsourced manufacturing, a sub-contractor dependency can develop.
 In the high tech industry, Taiwan-based TSMC or UMC are examples of this.
 Many fabless semiconductor companies use these highly sophisticated wafer fab companies and create an indirect and sometimes unknown dependency.
 In some cases, dual sourced parts can be traced back as originating from the same sub-contractor.
 Lack of information creates difficulties in applying an appropriate mitigation strategy to attain desired thresholds.
-For example, an auto maker might decide to hold high levels of inventories for inexpensive components using lead times as a gauge.
+For example, an automaker might decide to hold high levels of inventories for inexpensive components using lead times as a gauge.
 However, lead times can be artificially low.
 In the absence of visibility to where they originate, the right inventory level can only be guessed.
-Likewise, if an alternate source uses the same sub-contractor to make the part, then second sourcing is not necessarily the right strategy to cover location based risks.
+Likewise, if an alternate source uses the same sub-contractor to make the part, then second sourcing is not necessarily the right strategy to cover location-based risks.
 An initial resiliency assessment should expose these unknowns for the company to decide whether to fix the blind spot.

 Focused Risk Mitigation for Maximum Impact